sminez/pa/README.md

-`pa` is intended to be a great old pot of glue that holds together my daily work flow in terms of managing web services via their APIs (if available), local content (using git) and reminding me of the things that I have most likely forgotten.
+`pa` is intended to be a great old pot of glue that holds together my daily work flow in terms of managing web services via their APIs (if available), local content (using git/the file system/SQLite) and reminding me of the things that I have most likely forgotten.

+Individual modules/sub-commands follow a UNIX philosophy of being responsible for a single thing and doing it well. `pa` itself is a horrible hydra that holds everything together!

 ### Config
 `pa` is configured via the `pa.toml` file (located at `~/.config/pa/pa.toml`.
 An